Tony70124/BetterCheatCommandManagement-for-DOL/README.md

 # BetterCheatCommandManagement-for-DOL
-A cheat command managing mod for DOL.
+A cheat command managing mod for Degree of Lewdity.
+Run it by DOL ModLoader